Should I Build My Own Website?

 Coming from someone who sells web design services, one could argue that my answer might be a little bit biased.
 I build websites for small businesses, start-ups, musicians, etc., so why would I tell you to go build your own website?
 The answer is simple.
 Whether I want you, as a client or not (I do), I would prefer that you do what is best for your business.

-With that said, here are a couple things to consider before getting a website for your business.
+With that said, here are a couple of things to consider before getting a website for your business.

 There are some pros to building your own website: